codeface-io/SwiftObserver/README.md

 # [v6.0.0-beta]

 This is the branch for the next major update.
-Overall SwiftObserver becomes at the same time more powerful, simple, consistent, flexible and safe.
+Overall, SwiftObserver becomes more powerful and yet simpler, safer, more consistent and more flexible.
 The number of lines has actually decreased, in code and in documentation.

 The documentation here does **not** yet cover all commited changes and their implications.
 But here are two checklists for the release notes and documentation of v6.0.0.